Trey Lyles NBA Playoffs Player Props: Kings vs. Warriors

-The Sacramento Kings, Trey Lyles included, square off versus the Golden State Warriors at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.
+Trey Lyles and his Sacramento Kings teammates hit the court versus the Golden State Warriors in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.

-Below, we look at Lyles' stats and trends to help you find the most appealing prop bets.
+In this piece we'll break down Lyles' stats and trends, helping you with your prop bets.

 Trey Lyles Prop Bets vs. the Warriors